 Stories such as these can be invaluable in addressing and treating individuals who experience such traumatic circumstances.
 Understanding these dynamics have also helped police officers train and prepare for future hostage situations.

 Stockholm Syndrome can be described as a paradoxical experience, where the feelings and behaviors seem counterintuitive to what would be a typical response.
 The seemingly irrational attachment that can develop is suggested to be an unconscious defense mechanism deep in the human psyche.

-Victims of domestic violence are a more common example, as battered partners are often resistant to taking legal action or pressing charges against their abusers.
-The victims can become protective and continue to experience feelings of affection towards their abusers.
+Victims of domestic violence are a more common example of the syndrome, as battered partners are often resistant to taking legal action or pressing charges against their abusers.
+Victims can become protective and continue to experience feelings of affection towards their abusers.
 Other examples of Stockholm Syndrome behaviors are observed in cults, prisoners of concentration camps, toxic relationships, and other brainwashing situations.

 In Hide and Seek: The Psychology of Self-Deception, Neel Burton explores the science of self-deception.
 He describes how individuals use this type of psychological defense mechanism to protect themselves from painful truths.

 There is little conclusive research about how to best treat Stockholm Syndrome.
 If someone you know is experiencing such symptoms, it is recommended to seek professional guidance.
 Therapy or psychological treatment for post-traumatic stress disorder can help alleviate feelings of anxiety and depression.
 Psychologists can also help those with the syndrome overcome feelings of guilt and how to move forward with the understanding that the victim isn’t to blame.